Topics Map > Group Work

 - Assign Automatically: The quickest way to assign students to rooms in Zoom is to choose Assign Automatically.

-- Assign Manually: If pre-assigned groups are essential to the activity, use Assign Manually to manually assign students to rooms one-by-one
+- Assign Manually: If pre-assigned groups are essential to the activity, use Assign Manually to assign students to rooms one by one manually.

 - Let participants choose room: If pre-assigned groups are essential to the activity, select Let participants choose a room to enable students to join pre-assigned groups.
-Send pre-assigned group lists to students ahead of time via an email, Canvas, or shared Google Doc.
-Plan a few extra minutes the first time students are asked to navigate to their own room.
+Send pre-assigned group lists to students via email, Canvas, or shared Google Docs beforehand.
+Plan extra minutes when students are asked to navigate to their room.

 - Note: You can create up to 50 breakout rooms.
 There is no limit to the number of attendees you can put in each room.